designstem/projects/waste/index1_optimization.md

 <caption>Optimization by deformation</caption>

+## Deformation as a shape optimization

-Last but not least: deformation can be seen as a kind of **shape optimization**.
+Last but not least: deformation can be seen as a kind of <var>shape optimization</var>.

 Let’s go back to the rubber plates and sheets of  aluminum foil of Prof. Dr. Mattheck.